eclab/edisyn/README.md

 If you want to use Edisyn in combination with a DAW, see the manual's section on building a MIDI Loopback.

+#### Java Crashing on Windows

+I have reports of Java crashing on Windows if you set Edisyn's "Receive From" or "Send To" devices to the same device as the "Controller" or "Controller 2" devices.
+So don't do that: there is never a need to do so.
+If you don't have a dedicated controller, you should leave the "Controller" and "Controller 2" devices blank.

 #### Early Versions of Java

 I have had at least one report that Java 8 on Windows has serious problems with some Edisyn patch editors (probably memory).
 Install something newer.